sonatype-nexus-community/oysteR/README.md

 ## Usage

 The package has two main functions.
-The first, function extracts your installed R packages and uses the sonatype API to scan for vulnerabilies
+The first, function extracts your installed R packages and uses the sonatype API to scan for vulnerabilities

 ``` r
 library("oysteR")